 Please submit tables as editable text and not as images.
 Tables can be placed either next to the relevant text in the article, or on separate page(s) at the end.
 Number tables consecutively in accordance with their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the article.
-Please avoid using vertical rules and shading in table cells and use 8 pt Times New Roman for table caotion.
+Please avoid using vertical rules and shading in table cells and use 8 pt Times New Roman for table captions.

-For printing, we need high resolution photographs (300 dpi at published size) or line drawings at 600 dpi and and use 8 pt Times New Roman for figure caption.
+For printing, we need high-resolution photographs (300 dpi at published size) or line drawings at 600 dpi and use 8 pt Times New Roman for figure caption.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
-Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
+Unpublished results and personal communications are not recommended in the reference list but may be mentioned in the text.
 If these references are included in the reference list, they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
-Citation of a reference as 'in press' implies that the item has been accepted for publication.
+The citation of a reference as 'in press' implies that the item has been accepted for publication.

 In this section, the source of financial grants and funding must be acknowledged.
 The contribution of institutions or colleagues should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are considered inappropriate.
 If there is no source of financial support, it should be stated that this article was not under any financial support.